 - Warfare Suite: 15% Increased sensor range, 20% Increased visual range, -1 Accuracy debuff, -10% Electronic signature, 3 Sensor buff for friendlies, 2 Sensor debuff, 2 Additional sensor checks, UAV with a 2 turn cooldown.

 The whole purpose of this equipment is to make you harder to hit while making it easier for you to hit your opponent and finding units that might be in stealth mode and sharing all that data among friendlies.
-Do not underestimate jamming especially when there are some medium mechs that can close in and can only be spotted when in visual range but then it is too late they can field alpha strikes over 300 damage that will kill most Heavy Mechs and severely damage Assault mechs.
+Do not underestimate jamming especially when some medium mechs can close in and can only be spotted when in visual range but then it is too late they can field alpha strikes over 300 damage that will kill most Heavy Mechs and severely damage Assault mechs.

 There is a wide range of special munitions in RogueTech but I only prefer to use some since the pros and cons of most munitions do not make up the redux in damage output.
 A by far must is the acid munitions you can use on SRM's or Mortars and I only use SRM's or Mortars for the most part to round of some DPS and add acid attacks.
 The difference between the SRM's and Mortar is that the Acid attack stacks on the SRM's but does not on the Mortar furthermore the Mortar adds an acid debuff for 20% but does not stack while the SRM acid munition only adds 1% debuff per missile but does stack.
 The 2nd munition to recommend is the Incendiary munition but I only use this in specialized builds that are fully geared towards overheating targets I will cover that more in-depth later on in this article.
 And the 3rd option is either an increase in accuracy for long-range of stability damage in short-range builds.
 For long-range L-K LRM missiles that have increased accuracy, Deathfire LRM's do increased damage and stability damage and Thunder/Thunder Augmented LRM's lay mines handy when taking on light mechs.
-And for short-range, the Tandem SRM's are great vs light and medium mechs and Deathfire SRM's as the LRM counterpart does increased damage and stability damage.
+And for short-range, the Tandem SRM's are great vs light and medium mechs and Deathfire SRM's as the LRM counterpart does increase damage and stability damage.
 But selecting those munitions will depend entirely on your build and lance setup.

 - L-K LRM: +1 Accuracy, +35% Intercept chance by AMS.